gjellerup1857/abbv/host/adblockplus/README.md

 [here](https://gitlab.com/groups/adblockinc/ext/-/runners).
 Access to GCP resources like the GCloud console can be granted by devops as well.

+## Uploading sourcemaps

+The gitlab CI configuration has `create_release` job which uploads the releases sourcemaps to Sentry.
+It requires `SENTRY_AUTH_TOKEN` global variable configured for the project.
+To do the same manually on the command line one has to:
+1. Login to Sentry with `npm run sentry:login` and provide Sentry auth token.
+2. Declare a `VERSION` global variable and create a release with `VERSION=version npm run sentry:release-new`
+3. Actually upload the sourcemaps with `npm run sentry:sourcemaps`.
+The sourcemaps are overwritten.
+4. Finalize the release with `VERSION=version npm run sentry:release-finalize`

 ## Release history

 [Extension releases (since 3.11)][abp-ext-tags]